mantidproject/mantid/docs/source/algorithms/IntegratePeaksSkew-v1.rst

     where :math:`dTOF` refers to the integration window size rather than the FWHM of a peak, the parameter ``BackscatteringTOFResolution`` is the fractional window size (:math:`dTOF/TOF`) of a peak at backscattering (equivalent to :math:`\sqrt{(\frac{dt_0}{t_0})^2 + (\frac{dL}{L})^2}`) and ``ThetaWidth`` :math:`= d\theta` (which is adjusted to reproduce the window size required for peaks at larger scattering angles).
+After execution the algorithm will print to the log estimates for these parameters given the scattering angle dependence of the final TOF window found for the peaks successfully integrated.

 2. Integrate the data over the range :math:`TOF_{peak} \pm 0.5*dTOF`

-3. Find the detectors contributing to the background by minimising the skew of the integrated intensity of detectors in a square window of side length ``2*NPixels + 1``.
+3. Find the detectors contributing to the background by minimising the skew of the integrated intensity of detectors in a rectangular window of dimensions ``(2*DRow + 1) x (2*DCol + 1)``.

 4. Take the peak mask (detectors which contribute to the peak) to be the contiguous region of nearest-neighbour connected detectors not contributing to the background that contains the peak detector ID